 APPRAISER: Most political posters are of a smaller nature because they were either lawn signs, which were not as popular then as they are now, but it was a smaller format.
 And to hold up at rallies, this was a little unwieldy.
 So large political posters are fairly uncommon.
 The poster is in very good condition.
 You have a small amount of damage here, doesn't affect the value.
 These are things that were used in campaigns, meant to be used in campaigns.
 They were never treated with any reverence or care.
 They were really, truly ephemeral.
 Now, this is a fairly uncommon piece, as I think you're aware.

 GUEST: Yes, sir.
 I had this in the Sixth Floor Museum at one time, here in Dallas.
 The curator of the museum told me this is only one of three known to exist.

 APPRAISER: Right.
-But, you know, there's a difference between scarcity and value.
+But you know, there's a difference between scarcity and value.
 Something can be very scarce, only one of three, but if it's not desirable, it doesn't have any great value.
 This is a combination of the two, and it does have value.
-Until recently, all the ephemera connected with modern campaigns since 1896, all the value is concentrated on collecting the buttons.
+Until recently, all the ephemera connected with modern campaigns since 1896, all the value was concentrated on collecting the buttons.

 GUEST: Mm-hmm, mm-hmm.

 APPRAISER: But what's interesting is that you say you have six more.
 Yes.
 And now, while political posters have become popular, it's a very what we call a fragile market.
 Very influenced by the number that are out there.